Driving in Austria - A Guide for Visitors

 Driving in Salzburg

 We stayed in Best Western Plus Amedia Art Salzburg.
-The hotel was a perfect choice in the city centre but we also had to drive on the busiest streets every day.
-Driving was not more challenging than in other big cities because there were many traffic lights, clear traffic signs and roads had many lanes.
-Naturally, it still took a little time to get used to the local habits.
+The hotel was a perfect choice in the city centre, but we also had to drive on the busiest streets daily.
+Driving was not more challenging than in other big cities because there were many traffic lights, clear traffic signs, and roads had many lanes.
+Naturally, getting used to the local habits still took a little time.
 Finding a free parking place in the evening was the annoying part.

 Near Salzburg Old Town, you need to be careful.
 The Old Town area is closed to cars during the daytime.
-If you enter the area early in the morning, you are not allowed to exit anymore before the evening without special permission.
+If you enter the area early in the morning, you cannot exit before the evening without special permission.
 We experienced that ourselves.

-On a sunny morning, we drove to Old Town to explore some sights.
-Later when we tried to exit Old Town, the roads were closed.
+On a sunny morning, we explored some sights in Old Town.
+Later, the roads were closed when we tried to exit Old Town.
 There was no way to drive out.
 We had to ask for assistance from a policeman who advised us to go to the police station.
-That visit led to a fine because we should not have driven our car to Old Town at all.
+That visit led to a fine because we should not have driven our car to Old Town.
 The only way to exit the area was to pay a fine at the police station and wait for a report to be created.
 That was our most expensive Old Town visit.

 A friendly policeman told us that the traffic signs are unclear and the same mistake happens to many visitors.